cchorn/Docker_SPARC/README.md

 ```
 docker commit [container name] [repository name:tag]
 ```
 This new image will be loaded into the Docker image list on your local machine.
 To see the list use the "docker images" command.
 You can also backup the image to your Docker cloud account using the ["push" command](https://docs.docker.com/engine/reference/commandline/push/).
+And, this image can then be shared with the scientific community.

 # Other resources:
 * [Jupyter tutorial](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/)